Process · 8 min read · February 18, 2026 · 377 words

 - Check [LA County Department of Consumer and Business Affairs](https://dcba.lacounty.gov/) for unresolved disputes.

 California requires anyone bidding on work over $500 to hold an active contractor's license issued by the Contractors State License Board.
 For ADU construction the relevant classifications are B (General Building) and, less commonly, C-47 (General Manufactured Housing).
-Before you sign, run the eight-minute check below.
+Before you sign, run the eight-minute check below — then validate the bid against the cost anatomy and the permit timeline.

 Step 1: Look up the license